Industrial Style Iron Plumbing Pipe Desk Table Lamp Light $65.00 +$50 smart switch

 - Assembled Using Heavy Duty Black Iron Fittings

 - DIY Home Office Toos

 One of the most important parts of working long hours in an office is to have the most personal space for you.
 A space that you can relax and be comfortable while working.
 I spend as many hours in my home office space as I do in my primary work location many weeks.
 Having the right pace makes work more enjoyable and fitting.
-Today addition to my office is a custom made desk lamp designed by me fitted with a WeMo smart switch and extra powers recepticals to charge probable devices with ease.
+Today addition to my office is a custom-made desk lamp designed by me fitted with a WeMo smart switch and extra powers receptacles to charge probable devices with ease.
 Also, included in this design is an extension cord to plug in other lamps while still using the same smart switch for operation.

 This idea came to meet three major needs.
 First, I really wanted a desk lamp that wasn’t cheap and